| Resume a previously saved form

 TRANSPORTATION for Eastern Carver County

-Partnering with Eastern Carver County (ECC), Breakthrough Twin Cities provides transportation to and from the program during both the summer and school year to those students who live within the ECC district bounds.
+Partnering with Eastern Carver County (ECC), Breakthrough Twin Cities provides transportation to and from the program during both the summer and school year to those students who live within the ECC district bounds (see map below for reference).
 If you do not live within the ECC district or if your child leaves these boundaries after being enrolled in Breakthrough Twin Cities, you will be responsible for transportation to and from the program.

 ECC Map